 Even those of us who have been eating local food for years can have a sudden reaction while traveling.
 I like to call it “Mao’s Revenge” and I hope you never have to experience it.

-To make matters worse, public toilets in most Chinese cities aren’t always easy to find – nor are they always sanitary.
+To make matters worse, what you can expect with bathrooms in China is that they aren’t always easy to find – nor are they always sanitary.
 Honestly, what public toilet is?

 Whenever I’m traveling around China I always make sure to carry three important things: